Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Summary and Discussion

-In this work, propose a fast method to incorporate the non stationarity specially for the long signals such as BNS.
-We propose to estimate the PSD along the track of the signal in the frequency-time graph.
-We assume that the data can be broken into smaller chunks where it can be assumed to be stationary or semi stationary (such as slowly varying amplitude of the Gaussian noise).
-We do simulations by injecting a long BNS signal in various scenarios of arbitrary non stationary noise with 3G detectors and show that there there will be difference in the SNR estimated if these effects ts are not accounted for.
-We also show that it will lead to the difference in estimated localization volume obtained from parameter estimation.
+This work proposes a fast method incorporating the non-stationarity, especially for long signals such as BNS.
+We propose estimating the \ac{psd} along the signal track in the time-frequency space.
+We assume that the data can be broken into smaller chunks that can be considered stationary or semi-stationary (such as the slowly varying amplitude of the Gaussian noise).
+We do simulations by injecting a long BNS signal in various scenarios of arbitrary non-stationary noise in a 3G detector and show that there will be a difference in the SNR estimated if these effects are not accounted for.
+We also show that it will lead to a difference in the estimated localization volume obtained from \ac{pe}.

-This method is reliable for the types of non-stationarities where the strain data can be broken into piece-wise smaller segments of semi-stationary data such as when amplitude of the Gaussian noise is changing slowly in the smaller time bins.
-It also relies on identifying nearly the right track of the signal in frequency-time graph.
+This method is reliable for the types of non-stationarities where the strain data can be broken into smaller, piecewise segments of semi-stationary data, such as when the amplitude of the Gaussian noise changes slowly in the smaller time bins.
+It also relies on identifying nearly the right track of the signal in the time-frequency space.
 In practice, identifying this track should not be problematic; several bootstrapping schemes are practical, including using the initial point estimates for the coalescence time and chirp mass from standard compact-binary searches.

-We note that mis-characterization of the noise also has an effect not-only on the estimation of signal parameters but also on the detection of distance sources due to the mis-estimation of a signal's SNR.
-The method for calculating a corrected PSD can also be efficiently applied to searches by a simple two-step procedure.
-In the first stage, an average PSD is used to calculated an initial SNR estimate and identify potential candidates.
-Once the initial candidates are identified, the SNR can be re-weighted using the corrected PSD.
-This is natural extension of the dynamic normalization outlined in~\cite{Mozzon2020}.
+The method for calculating a corrected \ac{psd} can also be efficiently applied to searches using a simple two-step procedure.
+In the first stage, an average \ac{psd} is used to calculate an initial SNR estimate and identify potential candidates.
+Once the initial candidates are identified, the SNR can be re-weighted using the corrected \ac{psd}.
+It is a natural extension of the dynamic normalization outlined in~\cite{Mozzon2020}.

+The proposed method divides the time-frequency track into bins, allowing the data within each bin to be treated as Gaussian and stationary.
+Each bin must be at least a couple of seconds long to estimate the \ac{psd} within that bin accurately.
+However, this requirement limits the method's resolving power, meaning that non-stationarities occurring over shorter segments cannot be effectively resolved, which hampers the creation of an accurate \ac{psd} along the signal track.
+In the follow-up study, we plan to create an effective \ac{psd} using the \ac{psd} variation statistic and baseline \ac{psd}, where the binning scheme is not required.
+It might help in resolving non-stationarities in shorter segments.